UltiRequiem/jason-formatter/README.md

 jason config.json
 ```

-By default 2 tabs are used, but you can also specify how many tabs you want:
+By default, 2 tabs are used, but you can also specify how many tabs you want:

 ```bash
 jason config.json 4